robclu/leapfrog/README.md

 cores.
 It also scales better than other hash map implementations.
 Benchmark results can be found at [rust hashmap benchmarks](https://github.com/robclu/conc-map-bench).

+**If the value type for the map supports atomic operations then this map will not lock, while if the value type does not support atomic perations then accessing the value uses an efficient spinlock implementation.**

 # Performance

 A snapshot of the results for the LeapMap on a read heavy workload using a 16 core